ubtotta/html-CarGenie/README.md

 # html-CarGenie
-This is the an interactive AI chatbot which I have developed for my mini project for academics
+This is the an interactive AI chatbot which I have developed for my mini project for academics purpose